Kings vs. Trail Blazers: Betting Trends, Record ATS, Home/Road Splits

 Kings vs. Trail Blazers: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Portland Trail Blazers (32-43) are heavy, 13.5-point underdogs as they look to turn around a three-game losing streak when they host the Sacramento Kings (45-30) on Wednesday, March 29, 2023 at Moda Center.
-The game airs at 10:00 PM ET on ROOT Sports NW and NBCS-CA. The matchup has an over/under set at 234.5 points.
+The Portland Trail Blazers (32-44) are big, 13.5-point underdogs as they try to turn around a four-game losing streak when they host the Sacramento Kings (46-30) on Friday, March 31, 2023 at Moda Center.
+The game airs at 10:00 PM ET on ROOT Sports NW and NBCS-CA. The point total in the matchup is 230.5.

 Kings vs. Trail Blazers Odds & Info